LiaPlayground/e-Learning-2019/README.md

 > We came a long way from written scrolls to printed books to electronic books,
 > which can still be printed out or copied by hand!
 But, actually it is the same
 > old format that has been brought to a new device.
 Although a computer and the
-> Internet give us much more opportunities for visualization, interaction, or
+> Internet give us much more opportunities for visualization, interaction, an
 > story telling ...

 #### 2.3.1 Multimedia

                              --{{0}}--
 Markdown supports 2 types of links (onto internal and external resources), which can be either direct or formatted:

                               {{0-1}}